 A native of Roanoke, Va., Robinson graduated from William Fleming High School, and attended Ferrum Junior College, where he played basketball for two seasons.
 He was team captain in 1980 and 1981.
 While at Radford, he earned his bachelor's degree in health and physical education in 1981 and his master's degree in counseling in 1985.

 He is a member of both the Ferrum Junior College and Radford University Halls of Fame.
+He was appointed by the governor of Virginia to serve on the Board of Visitors at Radford.

 Robinson was born Oct.
 29, 1957.
 He and his wife, Lisa, have four children - daughters Shauna and Kiaya and sons Tarron and Denzel.